SylvainGuilbaud/irisdemo-demo-finsrv-crosssell/README.md

 This project takes the iris fraud prevention demo and extends it to add:
 - Geo location data added to transactions for Power BI Report
 - Adds Email alert for suspicious activity when fraudulent transaction is detected.
-- Send email for a reward when the customer performs 150 transactions  with total amount of $5,000
+- Sends both text message and email for a reward when the customer performs 150 transactions  with total amount of $5,000 or more.

 # Intelligent Interoperability Example with Financial Data

 This sample application shows one of the ways IRIS can be used to create a service that:
 - Uses Machine Learning to detect suspicious financial transactions.
 We create the model using Spark/Scala/Zeppelin and export it to PMML to use it inside IRIS
 - Calls a CRM to verify if customers are traveling to a place where he/she would not normally do transactions
+- Alerts customers if suspicious financial transactions are flagged on their account using Email.
+- Alerts select customers of credit card reward eligibilty using text messages.
 - Uses business processes and business rules to verify if the transaction should be processed or not
 - Calls the back end system to process the transaction
 - Store aggregated data about the transactions on a normalized data lake.
 The data can be used to retrain the ML model